Carol Ann Susi: Personal life

 Susi was born in Brooklyn, New York, in 1952 to an Italian-American family.
 She graduated from Franklin Delano Roosevelt High School in Brooklyn in 1970.
 She studied acting at HB Studio in New York City before moving to Los Angeles in the 1970s.

 Death

 Susi died of cancer on November 11, 2014, in Los Angeles, California, at age 62.
 She had been diagnosed a week before her death.
 She is interred at the Saint Charles Cemetery in East Farmingdale, New York.
 Her character on The Big Bang Theory, Mrs. Wolowitz, was mourned after the character died in the series' eighth-season episode "The Comic Book Store Regeneration" broadcast on February 19, 2015.
-The characters toast to her in an uncharacteristically somber ending.
-The actors, mourning the beloved character, were truly paying homage to Susi.
+The characters toast to her in an uncharacteristically somber ending, in homage to Susi.